RanaGithub30/Javascript-Projects/README.md

     🎨 Styled UI using Bootstrap and custom CSS
     ⚙️ Built using Vanilla JavaScript, Fetch API, and Wikipedia's public API 🧼 Reset button to quickly clear input and results

+📝 7.
+Mini Notepad
+    🎯 Difficulty: Intermediate

+    ✨ Features:

+    📄 Create a new file (clear editor content)
+    📂 Open .txt files from your computer
+    💾 Download content as .txt file
+    🖨️ Print using browser's print dialog
+    ✂️ Cut, copy, paste, delete, select all — via buttons or keyboard ⌚ Insert current time/date at cursor position
+    🔠 Toggle word wrap on/off
+    🔤 Change font via user input
+    ❓ Help link and 🧾 About modal with app info
+    🎹 Optional support for keyboard shortcuts (Ctrl+S, Ctrl+N, etc.)
+    🎨 Styled using Bootstrap and Font Awesome